siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Partition by range

-    This is created by mapping each partition key to a range condition of the input stream's numerical attribute.
+    This is created by mapping each partition key to a range condition of the input streams numerical attribute.

     **Syntax**